hmrc/pdf-generator-service/README.md

 ## Run the application locally

-If you are running on a linux machine you do not need to install wkhtohtml of Ghostscript.
+If you are running on a linux machine you do not need to install wkhtohtml or Ghostscript.

 * Install wktohtml https://wkhtmltopdf.org/downloads.html version 0.12.3
 * Install Ghostscript https://ghostscript.com/